AriGute/MobileGame/README.md

 ## Program Purpose
 **The project must meet a number of conditions:**

-* Purpose for the user to stimulate progress
+* Create a goal and progress for the user
 * User authentication
 * Working with databases
 * Working with Android Studio